tomzazo/HeatWave/README.md

   - Resource group
   - App Service plan
   - Entra ID application for authentication with this webapp
+  - [Optional] Entra ID application for accessing the Azure Function - if app is deployed on premise
 - Azure CLI
   - User logged in
 - Dotnet SDK 7.0